himanshjangra1/Backend-of-course-selling-app/README.md

 ## Create a course selling app

-(This is inspired from Harkirat Singh cohort 3)
+(This is inspired from Harkirat Singh cohort-3.0)

 -   Initialize a new Node.js project
 -   Add Express, jsonwebtoken, mongoose to it as a dependency